 “Even though we’ve been a band for three years now, this is truly just the beginning for us,” the band says.
 “We hope everyone finds at least one song that resonates with them, something that connects them to the album.
 And we hope that everyone leaves anticipating what we come up with next.”

-Neal Says He's a Viking is available now via iTunes, Google Play, Amazon, Spotify and most digital music retailers.
+A Shade of Melancholy, the debut album from Northern Weather, is available now via iTunes, Google Play, Amazon, Spotify and most digital music retailers.